-If the sale is approved by the voters at the August 20, 2019 referendum, the Town of Caroga would no longer be obligated to provide sewage disposal for the parcels owned by Balboaa Land Development Corporation.
+If the sale is approved by voter referendum, the Town of Caroga would no longer be obligated to provide sewage disposal for the parcels owned by Balboaa Land Development Corporation.
 Such disposal would require construction of a sewage treatment plant.

 On July 8, 2019, the Town Clerk was served with the Notice of Claim re: Balboaa Land Development Corporation v.
 Town of Caroga, this time including a copy of the donation agreement and Form TP-584 for real property transfer.